Yandy Díaz Player Props: Rays vs. Diamondbacks

-On Wednesday, Yandy Diaz (batting .381 in his past 10 games) and the Tampa Bay Rays play the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
-First pitch is at 9:40 PM ET.
+On Thursday, Yandy Diaz (batting .381 in his past 10 games) and the Tampa Bay Rays play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 3:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Diamondbacks.
+He strung together three hits (going 3-for-4 with a double) in his last appearance against the Diamondbacks.

 Yandy Díaz Game Info & Props vs. the Diamondbacks